 Course Code: PRAC-1005

 Students actively participate in the daily routines of an agency serving individuals with disabilities.
 Students demonstrate professional skills, attitudes and abilities to work both independently and as part of a team.
-A focus will be placed on the design and implementation of individual teaching plans.
+A focus will be placed on the design and implementation of group teaching plans and inclusionary practices.

 Course Code: PRAC-2030